 They are pretty limited as far as an entire film production situation goes, but if you need some optics or camera gear, they are a good option.

 BorrowLenses and LensRentals are very similar, and they are good to comparison shop against for a particular lens.

 These are great options when you already have most of your gear, but need a little bit more to take your visuals up to the next level.

 Our next simple step is prepping and picking up equipment.

-This will be a different process for every department, but each department should be well acquainted with what their responsibilities are.
+This will be a different process for every department, but each department should be well acquainted with their responsibilities.